Key customer service metrics

 What are customer service metrics?

-Customer service metrics measure the performance, quality, and efficiency of a business’s customer support operations.
+Customer service metrics are a set of key performance indicators used to measure the performance, quality, and efficiency of a business’s customer support efforts.

 Tracking common metrics for customer service allows a business to allocate necessary resources, understand which channels customers use, and identify recurring issues or bottlenecks in the support process.